koddr/bottle-vue-kickstart/README.md

 ```

 > Yes, virtual environment is automaticaly create.
 If you want to know system link, just use `pipenv --venv`.
-> Result is something like this: `/Users/username/.virtualenvs/bottle-vue-kickstart--XXXXXX`
+> Result is something like this: `/Users/username/.virtualenvs/bottle-vue-kickstart--XXXXXX`.
+Use it in PyCharm or else.

 Finally, run development server: